Stormwater Funding and Financing

 As part of an ongoing program on stormwater funding, the EFC at Sacramento State hosts and supports forums and workshops on topics of technical, managerial, and financial aspects of stormwater management.

 In June 2019, the EFC co-hosted a Stormwater Asset Management Forum with EPA Region 9 and the CA State Water Board.
 The forum provided basic introductions to the values, challenges, and procedures of asset management, and showcased how several stormwater municipal programs in CA are currently using or pursuing it.
-The presentations and recording are available here.
+The presentations and recording are now available.

 In 2017, the EFC co-sponsored workshops in northern and southern California, focusing on stormwater planning and funding.
 Experts from throughout the state and country participated in the workshops.
 The presentations are available through the EFC website.